 - Serve it with steaming hot rice for a delicious Bengali vegetarian meal

-Typically this Narkel Kumri is served as a dryish side dish along with rice.
-It doesnt need any accompaniment of dal to go with this.
-It is slightly sweet in taste with rich coconut flavour.
+Typically, this Narkel Kumri is served as a dryish side dish along with rice.
+It doesn’t need any accompaniment of dal to go with this.
+It is slightly sweet with a rich coconut flavour.

 Personally I feel Narkel Kumri tastes even better the next day of cooking.
 By then the flavour of coconut and subtle flavours of ash gourd along with ghee matures manifold.